Skip to content

 """

-runwisp list shows it as (manual) in the SCHEDULE column.
+runwisp list shows it as (manual) in the SCHEDULE column so you can tell at a glance.

-If a deploy is still running when a fresh one arrives, kill the old one and start the new.
-This matches what your team probably expects from a deploy: the freshest commit wins; nobody waits for yesterday’s stuck migration to finish.
+If a deploy is still running when a fresh one comes in, kill the old one and start the new one.
+That’s what your team probably expects from a deploy anyway: the newest commit wins, nobody’s waiting for yesterday’s stuck migration to wrap up before they can ship a fix.

-The default of "queue" would lock you into a serial queue of deploys; "skip" would silently drop the new deploy on the floor while old one chugs. "terminate" is right for this scenario and almost no other.
+The default of "queue" would have you stacking deploys in a serial line. "skip" would silently drop the new deploy on the floor while the old one is still chugging. "terminate" is exactly right for this scenario, and almost nothing else.

-For everything else, success notifications are noise.
-See the notifications model discussion of why per-task success notifications are opt-in.
+For pretty much everything else, success notifications are noise.
+The notifications model page goes into why per-task success notifications are opt-in.

-CHAP login is a two-step exchange: GET a nonce, POST back sha256(password:nonce), receive a JWT.
+CHAP login is a two-step dance.
+You GET a nonce, you POST back sha256(password:nonce), and the daemon hands you a JWT.

 Terminal window